gdtyra/gdtyra.github.io/index.md

 I implemented the first automated UI tests for the site after deciding between the competing options at the time of Selenium or WebDriver.

-I did some frontend work for a website redesign.
+I did some front-end work for a website redesign.

 I did a significant portion of the work to refactor product information retrieval out of the monolithic website code and into a service.